-Menstrual Hygiene Day 2018: Two men’s efforts to spread awareness about women’s personal hygiene
+World Menstrual Hygiene Day 2018: Two men’s efforts to spread awareness about women’s personal hygiene

 - MUST WATCH: Akshay Kumar just shared this powerful poem on menstruation for Menstrual Hygiene Day

 “Don’t enter the temple if you are on your periods.”
 “Don’t touch the pickle if you are menstruating.”
 “Your mother can’t enter the kitchen, she is ‘dirty’ right now,” these are some of the common things most girls and women across India have heard growing up.
 While menstruation is a natural body process that women undergo, it is a topic discussed in hushed tones even today, thus contributing to the taboo attached to it.
 From wrapping sanitary pads in newspapers and brown-paper bags to hiding them in black polythene bags, everything related to menstruation is deemed as the elephant in the room – something that has been turned a blind eye to, for a bit too long.
-While Arunachalam Muruganantham, on whom the movie Pad-Man was based, did his bit to change the narrative, Anurag Chauhan and Amol Prakash Mane are two other men whose contributions towards spreading awareness about menstruation, is no less significant.
+While Arunachalam Muruganantham, on whom the movie PadMan was based, did his bit to change the narrative, Anurag Chauhan and Amol Prakash Mane are two other men whose contributions towards spreading awareness about menstruation, is no less significant.

 According to a survey conducted by World Health Organization (WHO), 70 per cent of all reproductive diseases in India are believed to be caused by poor menstrual hygiene.
-While a lot of the women are yet to have proper access to hygienic conditions during menstruation, chemical sanitary pads (that a lot of women heavily really on) are also known to cause various diseases, including serious ones like diabetes, allergies, and skin reactions.
+While many women are yet to have proper access to hygienic conditions during menstruation, chemical sanitary pads (that a lot of women heavily rely on) are also known to cause various diseases, including serious ones like diabetes, allergies, and skin reactions.

 Like Muruganantham, the inventor of a low-cost sanitary pad, Chauhan and Mane are among those working towards debunking the taboos around menstruation, spreading awareness and providing sustainable (and healthy) alternatives to cheminal sanitary pads.
 On the occasion of World Menstruation Day, we bring to you the stories of these two men and their progressive efforts in the arena of women’s health.